 There are a couple of downsides to trying to find someone to role-play with.
 The obvious challenge with that is that it might be tough to find someone to practice with since the ideal people to practice with are probably just as busy as you are.

-Another thing at play here is that we can easily get uncomfortable when it comes time to role-play, especially if it is with the manager that we report to.
-Practicing should be a time for you to mess up and work on things, and you might not want to do either of those things in front of the person who measures your performance and justifies you keeping your job.
+Another factor is that we can easily get uncomfortable when it comes time to role-play, especially with the manager we report to.
+Practicing should be a time for you to mess up and work on things, and you might not want to do either of those things in front of the person who measures your performance and justifies your keeping your job.

 SalesScripter provides a new alternative to those two options through a sales role-play software-based system.

-You can try this sales role-play tool for free here.
+You can try this sales role-play software for free here.